-Once again, the importance of achieving supply chain visibility cannot be understated.
+The example above makes it obvious that the importance of achieving supply chain visibility cannot be understated.

 Furthermore, once you’ve achieved an initial level of visibility, you can begin to target high-risk areas before they become unmanageable disasters.

-Every business faces risk.
+Risk is an everyday reality for any business.
 QIMAone quality and compliance software is a platform designed to help companies detect and mitigate QC and ethical risks at every step of production.

-With the right tools, you can mitigate risk, establish stronger working partnerships and improve their quality productivity, as well as your product!
+With the right tools, you can mitigate risk, establish stronger working partnerships and improve productivity, quality and compliance at every step of your supply chain.